 In National Wildlife magazine, Howard Frumkin, MD, a physician at Emory University’s Department of Environmental and Occupational Health, tells writer Beth Baker: “It would not be surprising to me if we get to the point of prescribing nature as a treatment for various conditions.
 We need more evidence before we do that.
 But wouldn’t it be nice if I, as a physician, could say, ‘spend time in the park’ instead of ‘take this medication’?”

 Peace of Mind

 According to an emerging group of psychologists, called ecopsychologists, the natural environment plays a fundamental role in our mental health, too.
 Ecopsychologists suggest that a lack of connection to the natural world contributes to mental and emotional distress.
 They also emphasize that human health is affected by the health of the environment.
 Their prescription for healing?
 Caring for the natural environment – and mending our own connections with nature.
-(For more on this, check out “See the Connection” in the April 2006 archive.)
+(For more on this, check out “See the Connection”.)

 But this view has yet to take root in conventional medical literature.
 For example, you won’t find much mention of nature in the Diagnostic and Statistical Manual of Mental Disorders (DSM), points out Theodore Roszak, professor emeritus of history at California State University, East Bay.

 In the updated version of his 1992 book, The Voice of the Earth: An Exploration of Ecopsychology (Phanes Press, 2001), Roszak notes that the DSM – a seminal text often used in making mental health diagnoses – “never asks about the quality of people’s relationship with the natural world in which our species spent 99 percent of its evolutionary history.”